ctesta-oneillmsft/asa-vtd/README.md

 1. You will be prompted to setup your Azure PowerShell and Azure CLI context.

-2. If you have mroe than one Azure Subscription, you will be prompted to enter the name of your desired Azure Subscription.
+2. If you have more than one Azure Subscription, you will be prompted to enter the name of your desired Azure Subscription.
 You can copy and paste the value from the list to select one.
 For example:

     ![A subscription is copied and pasted into the text entry.](media/select-desired-subscription.png "Select desired subscription")